 The Origin of VAP AIR

 VAP AIR (VirtualAirlinePilot) is my private airline atttached to my VirtualAirlinePilot identity (see my website at virtualairlinepilot.org and my YouTube channel VIRTUALAIRLINEPILOT.
 Founded in August 2020, along with my Website and YouTube channel, VAP AIR now operates online with VATSIM using the the callsign VIPERJET and the flight codes VP and VAP.
 My airline is mainly a LEASE airline that operates flights for other virtual travel companies, airlines and organisations.
 We have our own livery and our aircraft have their own registrations.
-Currently, we have sixteen aircraft operating and enabled in the PREPAR3D Simulator.
-As I begin to move over fully to the new Microsoft Flight Simulator 2020, we now have three aircraft liveried and operating in this new Simulator.
+Currently, we have sixteen aircraft operating, of which eight are currently enabled in the MSFS2020 Simulator.

-The situation was heavily researched to find an airline FLIGHT and IATA/ICAO code that was no longer in use, such that we could use it here at VAP AIR.
-In 1933, the Brazilian airline VASP (Viação Aérea São Paulo S/A or known in english as São Paulo Airways) was formed with it's headquarters in the VASP Building, on the grounds of São Paulo–Congonhas Airport in São Paulo, Brazil.
+A long and considerable period of research was undertaken to find an airline FLIGHT and IATA/ICAO code that was no longer in use, such that we could use it here at VAP AIR.
+In 1933, the Brazilian airline VASP (Viação Aérea São Paulo S/A or known in English as São Paulo Airways) was formed with it's headquarters in the VASP Building, on the grounds of São Paulo–Congonhas Airport in São Paulo, Brazil.
 It had main bases at São Paulo's two major airports, Congonhas Airport (SBSP/CGH) and Guarulhos International Airport (SBGR/GRU).

 The airline had an IATA code of VP and an ICAO code of VSP.
 In January 2009, the Airline ceased operations and closed it's doors.
 You can see here below just two of the thirty four aircraft that the Airline had available for it's operations.